rlangc/rlangc/README.md

 <b>What I emphasize!</b>

-- These Leanring Strategies (below) emphasize the need for practical, goal-oriented, and self-directed learning experiences.
+- These Learning Strategies (below) emphasize the need for practical, goal-oriented, and self-directed learning experiences.
 As adults we often bring prior knowledge and life experience to the process, making it crucial to connect new concepts to real-world applications.
 Technology enhances learning by providing flexible, accessible, and interactive tools such as e-learning platforms, gamified apps, and virtual collaboration tools, which cater to diverse learning styles and busy schedules.

   - [The 30 Day Learning Approach](https://github.com/rlangc/30-Day-Learning.git)
   - [Gamification](https://github.com/rlangc/Gamification.git)